Rosalie E. Wahl: The Campaign

+Hundreds of women wrote to Wahl about what her appointment meant to them.
+As Kenney writes, "Like blasting Sally Ride into space, Wahl's appointment symbolized that women's political exclusion had dramatically ended; that women were smart and capable of assuming leadership positions, and that the feminist movement and arrived and had clout."

 Impact on the law

-Republican Governor Al Quie appointed a second woman, Jeanne Coyne to the Supreme Court in 1982.
-Wahl recounts that prior to that, she had not realized how isolated she actually was.
+Republican Governor Al Quie appointed a second woman, Mary Jeanne Coyne to the Supreme Court in 1982.
+Wahl recounts that prior to that, she had not realized how isolated she felt.
 Wahl retained her seat easily without challenge in 1984.
 Perpich went on to appoint more women than had been appointed by all of the previous governors of Minnesota combined.
 He was the first governor to select a woman, Marlene Johnson, as his running mate for lieutenant governor.
-Most of the women on Perpich’s first short list ultimately were appointed to the state or federal bench, if not the Minnesota Supreme Court.
-Justice Tomljanovich recounted, “He appointed a lot of women without real big track records, and that was a real big risk, but it made a revolution.”
+Most of the women on Perpich’s first short list ultimately served on the state or federal bench, if not the Minnesota Supreme Court.

 Until Wahl retired in 1994, the Minnesota Supreme Court was the first state in history to have a majority (4 of 7) women justices.
 Research on the effects of increasing numbers of women on the Minnesota Supreme Court showed little effect in voter participation in judicial races, an increased willingness on the part of lawyers to appeal women’s rights cases (which peaked at three justices), and some reports of an altered courtroom atmosphere.
 Kathleen Blatz, a Republican, became the first woman chief justice in 1998, holding that office until 2006.
-As Connolly concludes: “What once seemed unthinkable has become a yawn.”

 Wahl had an enormous impact on the law, women’s equality, the legal system, and legal education.
 She wrote 549 opinions over seventeen years.
 She looked at the judicial system from the bottom up, championing the underdog, the marginalized, or the outcast, such as criminal defendants.
-She believed that Minnesota’s constitution held the government to a higher standard of rationality than the federal constitution did the national government and argued for a more expansive interpretation of individual rights than under the U.S. Constitution (Larson 2000).
+She believed that Minnesota’s constitution held the government to a higher standard of rationality than the federal constitution did the national government and argued for a more expansive interpretation of individual rights than under the U.S. Constitution.
 She wrote for the majority in holding that different penalties for crack and powder cocaine were unconstitutional in State v.
 Russell (477 N.W.2d 886 [Minn.1993]).
 Her opinions on race and sex discrimination were especially important.
 She had what her former clerk, Jane Larson, called “her longest running struggle with other members of the supreme court” over how to interpret statutes allowing for the availability of permanent rather than rehabilitative maintenance for long-term homemaker spouses.
 Wahl would often say that she thought men had trouble understanding the experience of a midlife woman whose husband is divorcing her.